-Characteristics of studies examining the correlation between time on homework and attitudes or conduct examining the cor relation betwee n time on homework and attitudes or conduct Author and year Document type Respondent type Sample size Grade level Subject matter Correlation Attitudes Cooper, Jackson, Nye, & Lindsay, 2001 & Journal article Students 214 2,4 Student attitudes toward homework +.03 Cooper, Lindsay, Nye, & Greathouse, 1998 & Journal article Students 709 total 285, Grades 2, 4 424, Grades 6-12 2-12 Student attitudes toward homework +.06 a Hendrix, Sederberg, & Miller, 1990 Journal article Students 1,521 12 Student attitudes concerning importance of school perfor- mance, relevance of school- work, effort, school-related self-esteem +.37 Singh, Granville, & Dika, 2002 Journal article Students 3,227 8 Student attitudes toward math and science +.11 b Tonglet, 2000 Conduct Dissertation Students 189 5, 8 Student attitudes concerning ability +.03° Epstein, 1988 Vazsonyi & Pickering, 2003 Report Journal article Parents Students 1,021 181 1, 3, 5 High school Conduct in school Conduct as measured by the Normative Deviance Scale (Vasonyi & Pickering, 2000) 01 27 d Note .
-Effect sizes are coded problems. a This effect size was comp b This effect size was comp classes, r = +.08, and so science, r = +.14. d so that positive of uted from separate puted from separate cience classes, $r = \frac{1}{2}$ correlations ind e reported effec ate correlations = +.10, as well icate that more home t sizes of $r = .00$ for 0 between time spent as the degree of use work is associat Grades 2 and 4 z on homework fulness that stu Note.
+Characteristics of studies examining the correlation between time on homework and attitudes or conduct TABLE 10

+) Author and year Document type Respondent type Sample size Grade level Subject matter Correlation Attitudes Cooper, Jackson, Nye, & Journal article Lindsay, 2001 Journal article Students 214 2, 4 Student attitudes toward homework +.03 Cooper, Lindsay, Nye, & Journal article Greathouse, 1998 Journal article Students 709 total 285, Grades 2, 4 424, Grades 6-12 2-12 Student attitudes toward homework $+.06^{a}$ Hendrix, Sederberg, & Miller, 1990 Journal article Students 1,521 12 Student attitudes concerning importance of school performance, relevance of schoolwork, effort, school-related self-esteem +.37 Singh, Granville, & Dika, 2002 Journal article Students 3,227 8 Student attitudes toward math and science +.11 ^b Tonglet, 2000 Conduct Dissertation Students 189 5,8 Student attitudes concerning ability +.03° Epstein, 1988 Vazsonyi & Pickering, 2003 Report Journal article Parents Students 1,021 181 1, 3, 5 High school Conduct in school Conduct as measured by the Normative Deviance Scale (Vasonyi & Pickering, 2000) 01 27 ^d

+Note.
 Effect sizes are coded so that positive correlations indicate that more homework is associated with more positive attitudes and fewer conduct problems.

-This effect size was computed from separate reported effect sizes of $r = .00$ for Grades 2 and 4 and $r = +.10$ for Grades 6-12.
-This effect size was computed from separate correlations between time spent on homework and how much students looked forward to math classes, $r = +.08$ , and science classes, $r = +.10$ , as well as the degree of usefulness that students attributed to classes in math, $r = +.10$ , and science, $r = +.14$ . ewer conduct ward to math r = +.10, and v I his effect size was compr lited from the com Dined correlation IDS Detween nomewor rk compitance a $^{\circ}$ I nis effect size was computed from the combined correlations between nomework compliance and self-efficacy, $r = +.0.5$ , and time spent on nome- ent on numecorrelation was r = .12.
+'This effect size was computed from separate reported effect sizes of r = .00 for Grades 2 and 4 and r = +.10 for Grades 6-12.

+This effect size was computed from separate correlations between time spent on homework and how much students looked forward to math classes, r = +.08, and science classes, r = +.10, as well as the degree of usefulness that students attributed to classes in math, r = +.10, and science, r = +.14.

+This effect size was computed from the combined correlations between homework compliance and self-efficacy, r = +.05, and time spent on homework and self-efficacy, r = +.01.

+"This effect size was computed from separate correlations between time spent on homework and Normative Deviance Scale scores for Caucasian students (n = 627), r = +.28, and African American students (n = 182), r = +.24. correlation was r = .12.
 The weighted mean correlation was r = .13 (95% CI = .11/.14), which was significantly different from zero.
 Using a random-effect error model, the weighted mean correlation was r = .13 (95% CI = -.01/.26), not significantly different from zero.

-+.uo, and time spent on nome-THIS STIECT SIZE WAS COMPTUED IT ON THE COMPUTED CONTINUES DETWEED NOTIFEWOR COMPTIANCE AND SETT-STIEVES, Iwork and self-efficacy, r = +.01.

-"This effect size was computed from separate correlations between time spent on homework and Normative Deviance Scale scores for Caucasian students (n = 627), r = +.28, and African American students (n = 182), r = +.24.

 Two studies looked at time on homework and student conduct problems.
 These studies are also presented in Table 10.
-Epstein (1988) found a near zero, r = .01, correlation between elementary-school parent reports of the time their child spent on homework and their conduct in school.
+Epstein (1988) found a near zero, r=.01, correlation between elementary-school parent reports of the time their child spent on homework and their conduct in school.
 However, Vazsonyi and Pickering (2003) found a significant negative relationship between how much time high school students reported spending on homework and their scores on the Normative Deviance Scale.
-Further, the relationship held for both Caucasian students, r = .28, and African American students, r = .24, separately.
+Further, the relationship held for both Caucasian students, r=.28, and African American students, r=.24, separately.